Towards Interpretable Foundation Models for Retinal Fundus Images: Results

 \subsection{Local interpretability through class evidence maps}

-We further studied the class evidence maps in \model{} provided for individual CFPs through the BagNet architecture~(Fig.~\ref{fig:localinterp}).
-We found that incorporating a sparsity constraint in the fine-tuning process, as proposed by~\cite{donteu2023sparse} did not impact classification performance~(Fig.~\ref{fig:localinterp}A).
-We selected the highest sparsity value before classification performance deteriorated.
-We measured the precision of the $k=10$ most activated patches to capture DR-related lesions on the IDRiD dataset, using \model{} fine-tuned for binary DR classification (healthy vs diseased), following~\cite{djoumessi2025inherently}.
-We obtained a high value of $0.674$, indicating that the sparsity constraint improved the evidence maps by making them more localized.
-Qualitatively, the class evidence maps showed high activations for CFP regions with disease-related lesions (Fig.\,\ref{fig:localinterp}C-F), with much more overlap than the LRP~\cite{Chefer_2021_CVPR} heatmaps from RETFound with a 0.384 precision (Fig.\,\ref{fig:localinterp}G,H).
-This shows the potential of \model{} to provide clinically meaningful local interpretability.
+We evaluated the class evidence maps provided by \model{} for individual CFPs through the BagNet architecture~(Fig.~\ref{fig:localinterp}).
+We incorporated a sparsity constraint in the fine-tuning loss, as proposed by~\cite{donteu2023sparse}, which improves the localization of the evidence maps but affects the classification performance at higher values.
+We selected the sparsity value that maximized localization before performance deteriorated~(Fig.~\ref{fig:localinterp} A).
+To assess the localization precision of the evidence maps, we measured the overlap of the $k=10$ most activated patches with DR-related lesions on the IDRiD dataset, using \model{} fine-tuned for binary DR classification (healthy vs.\ diseased). \model{} achieved a precision of $0.674$, indicating that the sparsity constraint produced well-localized evidence maps, compared to $0.384$ for RETFound using post-hoc LRP~\cite{Chefer_2021_CVPR}.
+Qualitatively, the class evidence maps showed high activations in CFP regions with disease-related lesions~(Fig.\,\ref{fig:localinterp} C-F), with substantially higher overlap than LRP heatmaps from RETFound~(Fig.\,\ref{fig:localinterp} G,H).
+Together, these results demonstrate the ability of \model{} to provide faithful and clinically meaningful local explanations without the need for post-hoc attribution methods.